At some point in your life, you’re going to experience some sort of stomach upset.

-Although it may sound like something straight out of The Lord of the Rings, bone broth is actually one of the best foods you can eat to encourage a healthy and effective digestive system.
+Although it may sound like something straight out of The Lord of the Rings, bone broth is actually one of the best foods you can eat to encourage a healthy digestive system.

 Your gut is getting healthy, your cells are being scrubbed clean, and your metabolism is switching from “sloth” to “cheetah” mode.

-The broth also contains glycine which studies show further aids digestion and in the breakdown of fatty acids.
+The broth also contains glycine which studies show further aids digestion.

-Moreover, bone broth contains an amino acid called glutamine which has been shown to heal the intestinal barrier and benefit those suffering from leaky gut syndrome or inflammatory bowel disease.
+And lastly, bone broth contains an amino acid called glutamine which has been shown to help the intestinal barrier, and may help those suffering from leaky gut syndrome and inflammatory bowel disease.

 Toast is packed full of simple carbs and starch that are easy for the body to process.
-But here’s an interesting question for you… is toast easier to digest than bread?
+But here’s the question you probably want answered… is toast actually easier to digest than regular bread?

-Moreover, a slice of buttery toast in the morning is not only a good way to lose weight but is also one of those timeless comfort foods ideal for an easy to digest breakfast!
-But be sure to use low-fat butter or margarine in order to keep it easily digestible.
+Moreover, a slice of buttery toast in the morning is not only a good way to lose weight, but is also one of those amazing comfort foods great for an easy to digest breakfast!

 Chicken is a lean, white meat that’s the 2nd most eaten meat in the world.
-It’s also one of the easiest meats to digest due to its high protein to carbohydrate ratio.
-(In fact, chicken breast contains 80% protein and 0% carbs.)
+It’s also one of the easiest meats to digest due to the fact that it doesn’t have any dietary fiber.
+And no or low fiber means great for your digestion. 👌

 And better yet, it’s such a versatile meat that you won’t ever find yourself stuck for recipe choices!